szabgab/perlmaven.com/sites/en/pages/basic-authentication-without-a-challenge.md

 There are however sites that do not provide this challenge.

-<b>This article is originally from 2014.
+**This article is originally from 2014.
 Since then Gittip was renamed to be Gratipay and in November 2017 it was shut down.
-Nevertheless the technique is still useful.</b>
+Nevertheless the technique is still useful.**

 I am not even sure if it is according to the specification of [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication),